aws/aws-parallelcluster/docs/source/aws_services.rst

 AWS CloudFormation
 ------------------

-AWS CloudFormation is the core service used by CfnCluster.
+AWS CloudFormation is the core service used by AWS ParallelCluster.
 Each cluster is represented as a stack.
-All resources required by the cluster are defined within the CfnCluster CloudFormation template.
-CfnCluster cli commands typically map to CloudFormation stack commands, such as create, update and delete.
+All resources required by the cluster are defined within the AWS ParallelCluster CloudFormation template.
+AWS ParallelCluster cli commands typically map to CloudFormation stack commands, such as create, update and delete.
 Instances launched within a cluster make HTTPS calls to the CloudFormation Endpoint for the region the cluster is launched in.

 For more details about AWS CloudFormation, see http://aws.amazon.com/cloudformation/

 AWS Identity and Access Management (IAM)
 ----------------------------------------

-IAM is used within CfnCluster to provide an Amazon EC2 IAM Role for the instances.
+IAM is used within AWS ParallelCluster to provide an Amazon EC2 IAM Role for the instances.
 This role is a least privileged role specifically created for each cluster.
-CfnCluster instances are given access only to the specific API calls that are required to deploy and manage the cluster.
+AWS ParallelCluster instances are given access only to the specific API calls that are required to deploy and manage the cluster.

 For more details about AWS Identity and Access Management, see http://aws.amazon.com/iam/

 Amazon SNS
 ----------

 Amazon Simple Notification Service is used to receive notifications from Auto Scaling.
 These events are called life cycle events, and are generated when an instance launches or terminates in an Autoscaling Group.
-Within CfnCluster, the Amazon SNS topic for the Autoscaling Group is subscribed to an Amazon SQS queue.
+Within AWS ParallelCluster, the Amazon SNS topic for the Autoscaling Group is subscribed to an Amazon SQS queue.

 For more details about Amazon SNS, see http://aws.amazon.com/sns/